Researchers

 Q: Now that my research proposal has been approved, what happens next?

-A: The appropriate person at your organization signs the LTC Data Cooperative Data Use Agreement (DUA) and returns it to the recipient specified in the DUA instructions.
+A: Once you have a review letter from your institution’s Institutional Review Board (IRB), submit your IRB protocol and letter with waiver of authorization it to LTCDataCooperative@AHCA.org.
+Please also indicate the appropriate signatory at your institution that should receive the completed Data Use Agreement (DUA).
+We will prepare the DUA that includes your Plain Language Abstract, IRB protocol, and IRB review letter.
+The appropriate person at your organization signs the DUA and returns it to the recipient specified in the DUA instructions.
 Once the signed DUA has been received and reviewed for completeness, an email with instructions on how to access the data environment will be sent to you within 1-2 weeks.

 Q: Do I need to download any software to access the data?